Consider a honeymoon or romantic getaway holiday in Lagos, an ancient maritime town steeped in history and now transformed into a lively beach resort.

 Anytime is good to visit Lagos (and the Algarve) – the coast sees little rain and lots of sunny days throughout the year including winter – but for the best weather, visit Lagos between June and October.

 The peak holiday season on the Algarve is July and August.
 These are also the hottest months of the year, with the temperature averaging 28°C (82°F) and but often reaching the high 30°Cs.

 The months of spring (March to May) and autumn (October and November) are typically warm and – while perhaps too chilly for swimming – are excellent for sailing and land-based activities such as golf.

 Lagos is located in the Algarve region of southern Portugal, around 13km (8mi) west of Portimao, 86km (53mi) west of Faro and 34km (21mi) east of Sagres.

 The most convenient route to Lagos is by air to Faro International Airport (FAO), also known as Algarve Airport, located 86km (53mi) east of Lagos.

 Taxis and hire cars are available at the airport.
 By car, Faro International Airport (FAO) is a 1 hour drive from Lagos.

 Trains and buses run frequently between Faro and Lagos.
 From the train station, buses and taxis are available for the short trip to your resort.

-Latest update: Where to Honeymoon in Lagos: 22 January, 2019
+Latest update: Where to Honeymoon in Lagos: 22 December, 2019

 Search, compare and book the lowest possible prices on discounted airfares and hotels from our online travel partners.